The vitality of STC Alberta depends on the valuable contributions from our well-qualified volunteer team. Why volunteer?

 - New Heights – This role calls for members who are responsible for organizing a day-long professional development workshop.
 In this role, you identify, contact, and schedule a renowned expert to present our annual hands-on workshop at a venue of your choosing.
 This position will appeal to organized and self-motivated members who enjoy event planning, and want to have short-term involvement.
 Is there something you wanted to learn about, a certain speaker you wanted to get to know?
 If so, by planning the event, you get to attend it for free.

-- Programs – This role requires a responsible member for organizing quarterly professional development events.
-The Programs Manager identifies, contacts, and schedules speakers for one- to two-hour long evening presentations.
+- Events– This role requires a responsible member for organizing quarterly professional development events.
+The Events Manager identifies, contacts, and schedules speakers for one- to two-hour long evening presentations.
 This position will appeal to organized and self-motivated members who enjoy event planning.
 To make your job even easier, you can augment the programming schedule with numerous events organized by our affiliates.
 By planning the event, you get to attend it for free.

-- Programs Assistant – Supporting the Program Manager, this role operates behind the scenes by gathering event information from the websites of our affiliates.
-Using a tracking document, data can be quickly collected and forwarded to the Program Manager who uses this to determine the Program schedule.
+- Events Assistant – Supporting the Events Manager, this role operates behind the scenes by gathering event information from the websites of our affiliates.
+Using a tracking document, data can be quickly collected and forwarded to the Events Manager who uses this to determine the event schedule.
 This role also assists in Edmonton event planning.

 - Registration – The Registration Manager is responsible for member registration at events and activities and for handling the hospitality aspect of the event.
 Prior to the Program, you will monitor attendance levels.
 Time commitment includes attending chapter events (every other month or less), and signing-in attendees before the start of the Program.